About Immediate Theatre

 Immediate Theatre was set up by Jo Carter in 1996 with the aim of working closely with local organisations and community groups to create performances which engaged people in the process of change.

 Immediate Theatre is a registered charity established in 1996.

-- To provide inspiring participatory theatre programmes enabling people to reach their potential and prevent exclusion and social isolation
+- To provide inspiring participatory arts programmes, enabling people to reach their potential and preventing exclusion and social isolation

-- To create performances which explore social issues, engage people in the process of change and influence decision making
+- To creatively explore social issues, engaging people in the process of change and encouraging and enabling them to influence decision making

 - To improve health and wellbeing and increase life skills and employability through engagement in the arts